Buying a short-term plan in New Hampshire

 - Short-term plans are limited to six months and cannot be renewed.

-- You can’t buy a short-term plan if you’ve had more than 540 days of short-term coverage in the past 24 months.
+- Consumers can’t buy a short-term plan if they’ve had more than 540 days of short-term coverage in the past 24 months.

 - At least two insurers offer short-term plans in New Hampshire.